 - In some areas of oil sands development, the mining and reclamation take previously unusable land and make it flourish for the forest nature and human use.

-Oil and gas amount to roughly 65% of energy consumption in Canada and will not be replaced by any other type of energy in the foreseeable future.
-Renewables such as solar and wind power, for instance, generate only about 3% of our energy.
+Oil and gas amount to roughly 65% of energy consumption in Canada and will not be replaced by any other type of energy in the near future.
+Renewables such as solar and wind power, for instance, generate only about 3% of our energy while at the same time taking over a lot more land per amount of energy produced.
 By supporting Canadian oil and gas, we are supporting innovative, clean and responsible energy and are minimizing environmental impacts by our energy use.

 The world will continue to need oil and gas for the next few decades at least.
 Let’s make sure it is from Canada where the industry is environmentally responsible and promotes innovation rather than from countries with very poor environment stewardship of their resource sectors.